AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 ^^^^^^^^^^^^^^^^

-With this option, data packets are forwarded natively to on-prem through Azure Virtual Network Gateway (VNG) either over Express Route or Internet, and in the meantime, inserting Aviatrix Transit Gateway in the data path between VNG and Spoke VNet.
+With this option, data packets are forwarded natively to on-prem through Azure Virtual Network Gateway (VNG) either over Express Route or Internet, and in the meantime, Aviatrix Transit Gateways are inserted in the data path between VNG and Spoke VNet.
 This allows you to run advanced function such as firewall inspection for on-prem to Spoke and between the Spokes.

 See `Multi-cloud Transit Integration with Azure VNG <https://docs.aviatrix.com/HowTos/integrate_transit_gateway_with_expressroute.html>`_.